kzyapkov/archlinuxarm-olinuxino/README.md

 ---

 Featured here:
-* PKGBUILDs for packages needed to support the Olinuxino boards, only Maxi at this point.
-The PKGBUILDs and accompanying files can be found under `olinuxino`.
+* PKGBUILDs for packages needed to support the Olinuxino boards, only Maxi is tested, but other iMX233 variants should boot smoothly too.
+The PKGBUILDs and accompanying files can be found under `olinuxino/`.
 * A script to generate a modified root file system, under `scripts`.
 Minor changes of system configuration packages are required to boot alarm properly on the board: